rodrigo-dc/testprefix/README.md

 ## Creating a simple test

-Create a test file, for example, `test_foo.c`.
+Create a test file, for example, `test.c`.
 In the test file, include `testprefix.h` and create a test function.
 The name of the test function must start with the prefix you want to use.
 For the example below, we will use the default prefix, `test_`.